Travellers frequently asked questions

 The Council recognises and accepts the rights of travellers/gypsies and also those people on whose land unauthorised camping takes place.
 Gypsies and travellers are protected from discrimination by the Equalities Act 2010 and the Human Rights Act 1998, together with all ethnic groups who have a particular culture, language or values.

 These FAQ's explain how the Council and other official agencies will work to try to balance the rights of all those involved.

 Does the Council or Police have a duty to move Travellers when they are camped without permission on land not covered by the injunction?

 No. The powers given to local authorities and the Police are discretionary and can only be used when certain conditions exist.
 Failure to comply with both civil and criminal procedures would render the Council and Police liable to successful challenge in the Courts.

 The duty of the Police is to preserve the peace and prevent crime.
 Trespass on land itself is not a crime - it is a civil matter.
 Prevention of trespass is the responsibility of the landowner, not the Council nor the Police.

-When can the Police move them on?
+Can the Police move them on from land?